The Teretosi

 Abilities

-In spite of their birth within the land of disasters, teretosi are rarely found among their region's casualties.
-They are gifted with extreme luck, able to escape dangerous situations and able to survive fatal ones.
-While most seem to only possess the luck to escape disasters, some teretosi are lucky in all aspects of life.
+While native to a land of natural disasters, teretosi are rarely found among the casualties.
+It is owed to their gift of extreme luck, allowing teretosi to escape dangerous situations unharmed and survive fatal ones.
+While all teretosi are lucky enough to survive disaster, some seem to possess luck in all aspects of life.

 Ecology and Behavior